Page last updated8th January 2025

 Syphilis

-[2] Notification rates by Aboriginal and Torres Strait Islander status are only included for jurisdictions where Aboriginal and Torres Strait Islander status was reported for ≥50% of diagnoses for each of the reported years.
+2 Notification rates by Aboriginal and Torres Strait Islander status are only included for jurisdictions where Aboriginal and Torres Strait Islander status was reported for ≥50% of notifications for each of the reported years.
 For gonorrhoea this included all jurisdictions except Vic.

 Human immunodeficiency virus (HIV)

-In 2022, there were 25 notifications[1] of HIV infection in Australia among Aboriginal and Torres Strait Islander people [49094].
-The median age of diagnosis was 34.0 years.
-The age-standardised rate of HIV diagnosis for Aboriginal and Torres Strait Islander people was 3.2 per 100,000 population.
+In 2023, there were 24 notifications1 of HIV infection in Australia among Aboriginal and Torres Strait Islander people [3].
+The median age of diagnosis was 40.5 years.
+The age-standardised rate of HIV notification for Aboriginal and Torres Strait Islander people was 2.9 per 100,000 population.

-[1] HIV notifications are based on small numbers so should be interpreted with caution [49094].
+1 HIV notifications are based on small numbers so should be interpreted with caution.

 References